Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.
-**Added:**
-- Backpack/NavigationBar
-  - Added a property `largetTitleTextAlignment` to support overriding the text alignment of the large title.

-**Fixed:**
-- Backpack/Font:
-  - Removed old brand methods, leaving the API unchanged.

-- Backpack/HorizontalNavigation:
-  - Fixed issue where `HorizontalNavigation` would have an animation glitch when updating its options.

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).